yinnyC/Lunch-Chat/README.md

 # Dayls-team-project | Lunch meet for recruiters and job seekers

-Lunch Meet is a video conferencing networking tool that will change the way graduating computer engineers connect with tech recruiters.
+Lunch Chat is a video conferencing networking tool that will change the way graduating computer engineers connect with tech recruiters.
 This project is a platform that allows studens to schedule quick and informal meetings on recruiter's calendars.

 ## Technologies: